ballardjoel-dev/bootdev-progress/notes/git/branching.md

     git switch -c my_new_branch

+You can also use a commit hash to specify where you want to branch off the main line

 You use switch to switch branches, the -c flag will create a new branch if it doesn't exist When a new branch is created, it will use the current commit you are on, so it will also include any commits made before that